-This technique is useful when the transfer is occurring between a Silicon Graphics or Cray Research system and another system for which data conversion functions are available.
-(For descriptions of conversion functions, see the Application Programmer's Library Reference Manual, publication SR-2165.)
+This technique is useful when the transfer is occurring between a Silicon Graphics system and another system for which data conversion functions are available.
+(For descriptions of conversion functions, see the Application Programmer's Library Reference Manual.)

 2.3.10 Shared Memory PVM Limitations